*A guest post by Lisa Cyr.

 It is also fun to create your own custom endpapers and backgrounds using mixed-media techniques.
 Shown is the art used as endpapers for my book Experimental Painting along with the inside panel art from one of my sketchbooks.
 To create the unique patterns, I used plastic grocery bags and plastic wrap for blotting into the wet acrylic paint surface.
 You can use almost any material as a blotting device.
 I’ve used almost everything from natural and synthetic cloth to food such as various lettuce leaves!
 Keep your eyes on the lookout next time you are at the grocery store or taking a walk in nature.

 ALTERNATIVE FORMATS & CUSTOM BOOKMARKS

 Exploring alternative formats, custom tip-ins, gate folds and die-cut borders is a creative way to challenge yourself in the sketchbook.
 In the illustrations, I show the use of an alternative format that employs die-cutting, a custom tip-in and two handmade bookmarks.
 The sketchbook art is produced using a plethora of mixed-media techniques, including texturing, dripping, collage, spraying, dissolving, palette knife, marbling and sponging just to name a few.

 A bookmark accent folds in half and is placed in the sketchbook, marking the page through the use of a magnet in the back.
 Shown also is a bookmark made from handmade paper that is imbued with natural fibers.
 An embossed metal tip-in is placed on top as an accent.
-Embossing metal, making handmade paper, exploring collage techniques, embossing and debossing surfaces and many, many other exciting techniques are demonstrated throughout my mixed-media books Experimental Painting
+Embossing metal, making handmade paper, exploring collage techniques, embossing and debossing surfaces and many, many other exciting techniques are demonstrated throughout my mixed-media books Experimental Painting and Art Revolution.